 Once your rabbi determines you are ready, they will schedule your Beit Din — an interview before a panel of three rabbis — followed (if approved) by mikveh immersion the same day.
 For men, circumcision (brit milah) or a symbolic drawing of blood (hatafat dam brit) is typically performed before or on the same day as the Beit Din.

-For more on what to expect at the Beit Din, see our complete Beit Din preparation guide.
+For more on what to expect at the Beit Din, see our complete Beit Din preparation guide, or rehearse real interview questions with our free Beit Din Simulator.

 Factors That Affect Your Timeline